 - Name / model of the desktop or laptop (if available)

-- Graphics card / chip model and the amount of VRAM
+- GPU model and the amount of VRAM

 - System memory size

-- OS version (Windows 10, 11, etc. Please make special note in your specs if you are running Windows "N" and "K" editions that do not come with Windows Media Player.)
+- OS version (Windows 10, 11, etc. Please make special note in your specs if you are running Windows N and KN editions that do not come with Windows Media Player.)

 - Your monitor and/or HDTV model number (if using multiple displays, please provide all make and model numbers)